viboes/std-make/doc/proposal/customization/customization_points.md

 ### Backward compatible `swap` customization point

-This design proposes to locate customization point `swap` in an explicit namespace `std2::swappable`.
+This design proposes to locate customization point `swap` in a namespace `std2::swappable`.
 Below is what `std2::swappable::swap` would look like if it were redesigned.

 #### Customization interface